dguzenko/newdocs/docs/zoocart.md

 ### Step 1.
 Setup the Element

-1. Go to the *Joomla Administration / Components / ZOO/ gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
+1. Go to the *Joomla Administration / Components / ZOO / gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
 2. Click *Edit Elements* near the type name.
 Add *"Variations"* element from the ZOOcart block of the Element Library.
 3. Set **Name** and **Description** (if you need it) for the element and *save* these settings.
 4. Open the element again (Press Edit element). **Specific** settings will be available.
   * **Elements** setting allows you to specify element(s) of different variations of products *(e.g. for different  colors of product we can have different images)*.
   * **Attributes** settings allows to specify parameters of product that could vary *(e.g. wear differs usually by colors and sizes)*.
 Set **Name**, **Value** and **Options** for the attribute.
 Please, note that all values for attributes and options should be set to avoid problems with synchronization.

 ### Step 2.
-Setup Variations
+Fill in the Variations

+Now that the Variations Element is set, we can edit our Products and the necessary variations.

-1. Go to the *Joomla Administration / Components / ZOO / Shop*.
-Create or open some product.
+1. Go to the *Joomla Administration / Components / ZOO* and create or edit some Product.
-2. Add and configure all necessary variations for the product in the *Variation* block.
+2. Search for the Variations Elements we have set in the Step 1.

-  * **Attributes** - select variation parameters from the dropdown menu.
-  * **Price** - set price for this variation of product.
-  * **Quantity** - specify amount of products with given attributes.
-  * **Elements** - specify the element(s) seleced in the Step 1 for this variation of product.
+3. Choose the Attributes of the first Variation.
+4. Set the price, in the Price Tab, for the Variation.
+5. Set the quantity, in the Quantity Tab, for the Variation.
+6. Optionally, override the Elements value for this Variation in the Elements Tab. *This option allows to have different Images for each Variation, e.g. different T-Shirt colors*

+Each Element instance represents a Product variation, repeat the steps 3 to 6 to set them all or just the ones you need.

 ### Step 3.
 Setup the Layout

-1. Go to the *Joomla Administration / Components / ZOO/ gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
+1. Go to the *Joomla Administration / Components / ZOO / gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
 2. Click on the chosen template layout in the specific type line *(e.g. Default: full)*.
 3. Assign the element to necessary position.
 For more information about layouts setup, please review the [ZOO official docs](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).

 ### Done!

-**Variations** element configuration is ready.
-Variation options should be available in your ZOOcart.
+**Variations** are ready, a dropdown with the possible Products Attribures should be visible in your Product view.

 Translation
 -----------